 What Will Drive the Transition to Coherent Intra-Data-Center Optics?

-Organizers: Fotini Karinou, Microsoft Research Ltd, UK; Clint Schow, University of California Santa Barbara, USA; Joe Khan.
+Organizers: Fotini Karinou, Microsoft Research Ltd, UK; Clint Schow, University of California Santa Barbara, USA; Joe Kahn.
 Stanford University, USA

 800G and Beyond: Will Coherent Prevail at Short-Reach Distances?